 Kraytem added that ‘Customs and State Security sent letters (to the authorities) asking to remove or re-export the explosive materials six years ago, and we have been waiting since then for this issue to be resolved, but to no avail.’

 Before the deadly explosion on Tuesday, maintenance works had to be conducted on the warehouse door.
 ‘We were asked to fix a door of the warehouse by State Security and we did that at noon, but what occurred in the afternoon I have no idea.’

-It is known, that someone decided to store fireworks next to the warehouse containing the ammonium nitrate.
-It is thought that it started after a person welding led to a fire that set-off the fireworks, which eventually reached the warehouse containing the ammonium nitrate.
+It is known that someone decided to store fireworks next to the warehouse containing the ammonium nitrate.
+It is thought that it started after a person was welding and somehow this led to a fire that set-off the fireworks, which eventually reached the warehouse containing the ammonium nitrate.
 The explosion is thought to be equivalent to several kilotons of TNT.